openspout/openspout/UPGRADE.md

 ### Cell types on writes

-Cell types are now handled with separate objects:
+Cell types are now handled with separate classes:

 ```php
 use OpenSpout\Common\Entity\Cell;